Geography of Japan

 The Japanese archipelago is over 3000 km long in a north-to-southwardly direction from the Sea of Okhotsk to the Philippine Sea in the Pacific Ocean.
 It is narrow, and no point in Japan is more than 150 km from the sea.
 In 2023, a government recount of the islands with digital maps increased the total from 6,852 to 14,125 islands.
 The five main islands are (from north to south) Hokkaido, Honshu, Shikoku, Kyushu, and Okinawa.
 Three of the four major islands (Honshu, Kyushu, and Shikoku) are separated by narrow straits of the Seto Inland Sea and form a natural entity.
-The 6,847 smaller islands are called remote islands.
-This includes the Bonin Islands, Daitō Islands, Minami-Tori-shima, Okinotorishima, the Ryukyu Islands, the Volcano Islands, Nansei Islands, and the Nanpō Islands, as well as numerous islets, of which 430 are inhabited.
+The smaller remote islands include the Bonin Islands, Daitō Islands, Minami-Tori-shima, Okinotorishima, the Ryukyu Islands, the Volcano Islands, Nansei Islands, and the Nanpō Islands, as well as numerous islets, of which 430 are inhabited.
 The Senkaku Islands are administered by Japan but disputed by China.
 This excludes the disputed Northern Territories (Kuril Islands) and Liancourt Rocks.
 In total, as of 2021, Japan's territory is 377,973.89 km2, of which 364546.41 km2 is land and 13430 km2 is water.
-Japan has the sixth longest coastline in the world (29751 km).
 It is the largest island country in East Asia and the fourth largest island country in the world.

 Because of Japan's many far-flung outlying islands and long coastline, the country has extensive marine life and mineral resources in the ocean.
 The Exclusive Economic Zone of Japan covers 4470000 km2 and is the 8th largest in the world.
 It is more than 11 times the land area of the country.
 The Exclusive Economic Zone stretches from the baseline out to 200 nmi from its coast.
 Its territorial sea is 12 nmi, but between 3 and 12 nmi in the international straits—La Pérouse (or Sōya Strait), Tsugaru Strait, Ōsumi, and Tsushima Strait.

-Japan has a population of 126 million as of 2019.
+Japan has a population of 123 million as of 2025.
 It is the 11th most populous country in the world and the second most populous island country.
-81% of the population lives on Honshu, 10% on Kyushu, 4.2% on Hokkaido, 3% on Shikoku, 1.1% in Okinawa Prefecture, and 0.7% on other Japanese islands such as the Nanpō Islands.
+81% of the population lives on Honshu, 10% on Kyushu, 4.1% on Hokkaido, 2.8% on Shikoku, 1.2% in Okinawa Prefecture, and 0.7% on other Japanese islands such as the Nanpō Islands.